 At Bel-Air Cases, we design hard plastic carrying cases for clients in a myriad of industries.
 Our cases are completely custom, inside and out, and that includes color options.
 While silver and black are the standard colors, we also offer white, yellow, orange, red, olive, green and blue.
 With a minimum purchase, custom colors and color matching may be available, as well.
 If you are ready to start the case design process, give the team at Bel-Air a call at any time.

 While our name, Bel-Air Cases, might conjure up an image of a posh Los Angeles enclave teeming with gracious manor homes, our cases are tough and durable, capable of standing up to the rigors of transport.
-In other words, our shipping cases are attractive enough for the glamour of Bel-Air and tough enough for the gritty underworld of shipping and transport.
+In other words, our heavy-duty shipping cases are attractive enough for the glamour of Bel-Air and tough enough for the gritty underworld of shipping and transport.
 Read on to learn more about our amazing custom shipping cases.

 1. We Use Impact-Resistant Plastic